Business Information Systems BSc (Hons)

 BSc Hons Business Information Systems

-The course opens doors to a career in fields such as business analysis, systems analysis and design, system management, security management, project management and business consultancy.
-You can register as a Chartered IT Professional (CITP) after you graduate.
+The course opens doors to a career in fields such as business analysis, systems analysis and design, system management, security management, project management, knowledge management and business consultancy.

 What you'll experience